haikusw/Applescript_SearchInSafari/README.md

 # License

+Copyright © 2022 Geek & Dad, LLC
+All rights Reserved
-Free to use for personal non-commercial use.
+Free to use for Personal, Non-Commercial use.